vanderhoornm/android-MythTV-Leanfront/README.md

 ## Running

 Start up the app.
-There is an entry on the main screen called "Other" with an entry called "settings".
+There is an entry on the main screen at the end called "settings".
 There you need to enter the backend ip address.
-Only the backend ip address and backend port are currently used.
-Other entries here are for future use or may be removed.
+There are other options available here.

-Make sure the backend is not set up for automatic shutdown when inactive.
+If using backend earlier than fixes/30 of Nov 12 2019 or Master of October 31 2019, make sure the backend is not set up for automatic shutdown when inactive.
 Otherwise it may shut down during playback.

-Note that when you exit the settings sidebar it refreshes the list of recordings.
-This is also a way to refresh the list until we add automatic refresh.

 Make sure you select surround sound or auto in the audio setup.

 ## Features of the sample

-- Choose a layout
-  - Videos grouped by [category][mainfragment] (See BrowseFragment in [screenshots][screenshots])
-  - Freeform [vertical grid][verticalgridfragment] of videos (See Vertical Grid Fragment in [screenshots][screenshots])
-- Customize video cards with a [Card Presenter][cardpresenter] (See Card Views in [screenshots][screenshots])
-- Display in-depth [details][detailsfragment] about your video
-- Play a video
-  - [Playback with ExoPlayer2][playbackfragment]
-  - [Add extra buttons to control playback][videoplayerglue]
-- [Display an error][errorfragment]
-- Make your app globally searchable
-  - Review searchable training [document][searchable]
-     - Creating a [content provider][videoprovider]
-     - Defining [searchable.xml][searchable.xml]
-     - Receive search intent in [manifest][manifestsearch]
-- [Search][searchfragment] within your app
-- [Onboard][onboardingfragment] new users (explain new features)
-- Customize [preference and settings][settingsfragment]
-- Add a wizard with [guided steps][guidedstep]

 [screenshots]: https://github.com/googlesamples/androidtv-Leanback#screenshots